BielRoig/hfeb-guide/content/docs/advanced-lines/_index.md

 {{< scryfall-card name="Battlefield Scrounger" set="ody" />}}
 </div>

-1. <i class="ms ms-g ms-cost"></i> *(If needed, discard a creature to Survival → get Hermit Druid)*
+1. *(<i class="ms ms-g ms-cost"></i> discard a creature to Survival to get Hermit Druid)*
+2. <i class="ms ms-g ms-cost"></i> Discard Hermit to Survival
+3. Get Triskelion<br>
-2. <i class="ms ms-g ms-cost"></i> Discard Hermit to Survival → get Triskelion.
-If Hermit is removed before Survival resolves, get another Hermit and repeat this step
+   *(If Hermit is removed before Survival resolves, get another Hermit and repeat this step)*
-3. Activate Shifter/Hermit and put Scrounger on top of graveyard
+5. Activate Shifter/Hermit and put Scrounger on top of graveyard
-4. Activate Shifter/Scrounger to shuffle Scrounger + Akroma + Palinchron back into library (20 CMC)
+6. Activate Shifter/Scrounger to shuffle Scrounger + Akroma + Palinchron back into library (20 CMC)
+7. Let the +3/+3 pump from Scrounger resolve
-5. Activate Shifter/Psychatog at least 3 times for a total +6/+6 pump.
-The opponent can use all the graveyard hate they want here — keep pumping in response until +6/+6 is achieved
+8. Activate Shifter/Psychatog at least 3 times for a total +6/+6 pump.
+The opponent can use all the graveyard hate they want here: **keep pumping in response until +6/+6 is achieved**
-6. Exile Psychatog + X cards to reveal Devourer (Shifter will have 7+ power, so sacrifice trigger goes on stack)
+9. Exile Psychatog and another card to reveal Devourer
+10. **Shifter will have 7+ power, so sacrifice trigger goes on stack**
-7. Activate Shifter/Devourer 3 times exiling Akroma + Palinchron + Scrounger for 20 counters total
+11. Activate Shifter/Devourer 3 times exiling Akroma + Palinchron + Scrounger for 20 counters total
-8. <i class="ms ms-g ms-cost"></i> Discard Triskelion to Survival and shoot
+12. <i class="ms ms-g ms-cost"></i> Discard Triskelion to Survival and shoot

 > Every action in this line is part of an activation cost.
 The opponent has no window to meaningfully interact once the sequence begins.
-Pre-triggering the sacrifice clause guarantees all Devourer activations resolve above the sacrifice trigger — none can be blocked!
+Pre-triggering the sacrifice clause guarantees all Devourer activations resolve above the sacrifice trigger — none can be [covered](/docs/beyond-the-basics/activation-covering/)!

 </div>
 </details>